UchihaSean/LeetCode/README.md

 - 0322 Coin Change.
 Classic DP.
 - 0325 Maximum Size Subarray Sum Equals k.
 Pre sum and dict.
 - 0336 Palindrome Pairs.
 Set.
+- 0340 Longest Substring with At Most K Distinct Characters.
+Slide window
 - 0347 Top K Frequent Elements.
 Heap.
 - 0360 Sort Transformed Array.
 Math.
 - 0366 Find Leaves of Binary Tree.
 Track depth and add leaves.
+- 0378 Kth Smallest Element in a Sorted Matrix.
+Heap.
 - 0380 Insert Delete GetRandom O(1).
 Track the list and dictionary.
 Update the list by swap the last one and the key.
 - 0381 Insert Delete GetRandom O(1) - Duplicates allowed.
 List and Dict.
 Trick.
 Remove one element from list, swap last one with this one.
+- 0384 Shuffle an Array.
+Sort with lambda
 - 0403 Frog Jump.
 BFS
 - 0426 Convert Binary Search Tree to Sorted Doubly Linked List. inorder traversal
 - 0432 All O`one Data Structure.
 Double Linked list.